NewMasterDai/RocketLeagueAUTOBAKKES/README.md

 Download "RocketLeagueAB.bat.txt"

-Open it inside of Notepad and edit it so that the paths of Rocket League and Bakkesmod match whatever is on your PC.
+Open it inside of Notepad and edit it so that the paths of Rocket League and Bakkesmod match whatever is on your PC

 It should look something like this: